Fabrizio Dentice

 Fabrizio Dentice (also Fabricio, Fabritio) (1539 in Naples – 24 February 1581 in Naples) was an Italian composer and virtuoso lute and viol player.

+Biography

-Fabrizio was the son of Luigi Dentice (1510–1566) who served the powerful Sanseverino family and had a great reputation as a singer and lutenist.
+Fabrizio was born into the noble Dentice family.
+He was the son of Luigi Dentice (1510–1566) who served the powerful Sanseverino family and had a great reputation as a singer and lutenist.
 Fabrizio was also uncle to the harpsichordist Scipione Dentice (1560–1633).